embeddedsky/xinmingshi.github.io/_publications/2023-09-09-paper-title-number-11.md

     <img src='https://github.com/embeddedsky/xinmingshi.github.io/raw/master/images/paper11.png' alt="Memristor-Based Neuron Circuit" style='width: 100%;'>
   </div>
   <div style='flex: 2; margin-left: 20px;'>
-    <div>Brain-inspired computing leverages brain principles to develop energy-efficient hardware for sophisticated tasks.
+  <span style="color: rosybrown">Brain-inspired computing leverages brain principles to develop energy-efficient hardware for sophisticated tasks.
 This work introduces a hardware architecture for evolutionary algorithms using memristive arrays, enabling sparse and approximate computing through parallel analog computation.
 Our implementation demonstrates a significant speed improvement of at least four orders of magnitude.
 Additionally, we investigate fault tolerance and parameter adaptability through grounded simulations.
-The results show that the system can evolve and adapt to failures or changes in the memristive arrays, highlighting the architecture's robustness and adaptability.</div>
+The results show that the system can evolve and adapt to failures or changes in the memristive arrays, highlighting the architecture's robustness and adaptability.</span>
   </div>
 </div>